4 Ways to Reduce Customer Service Phone Volume

 - Be where your customers are

-If we look at the NOW Customer— the consumer who is interactive and “always on”– it’s not just the younger generations demanding instant gratification.
+Almost all consumers are craving quick and helpful responses to their CX inquires – it’s not just the younger generations demanding instant gratification.
 All consumers live in an increasingly on-demand world.
 As a business, this means you need to open up more support channels in order to meet your customers where they are.

 There are plenty of ways to offer support to your customers without getting on the phone.
 Consider email, chat, SMS messaging and social media to allow your customers to find help the way that works best for them.